microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/012.png)

 1. From the area dropdown, select **Include sub areas**.
 The default setting for all teams is to exclude sub-area paths.
 We will change it to include sub-areas so that the team gets visibility into all of the work items from all teams.
-Optionally, the management team could also choose to not include sub-areas.
-Thereby removing work items from their view as soon as they are assigned to one of the teams.
+Optionally, the management team could also choose to not include sub-areas, thereby removing work items from their view as soon as they are assigned to one of the teams.

     ![](images/013.png)